sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 === Calculated Fields Form ===
 Contributors: codepeople
 Donate link: http://cff.dwbooster.com
-Tags: form,quote form,contact form,form builder,calculator,calculated,quote calculator,forms,form editor,advanced forms,payment calculator,payment,recurring payment,quote,fields,calculated field,price calculator,email,form design,paypal,equation editor,formula,equation,quote calculator,post,posts,plugin,widget,admin,sidebar,images,image,page,shortcode,products form,woocommerce,addons,layout,session,post,cookie,get,webhook,Dropbox,pdf,language
+Tags: form,quote form,contact form,form builder,calculator form
 Requires at least: 3.0.5
 Tested up to: 6.4
-Stable tag: 1.2.57
+Stable tag: 5.1.58
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Calculated Fields Form allows you to create both simple and rich forms, quickly like a professional.
-It includes a form builder with dynamic calculated fields and many other controls.
+The CFF plugin allows you to create both simple and professional forms.
+Its form builder includes dynamic calculated fields and many other controls.

 == Description ==

-The "Calculated Fields Form" plugin allows you to create web forms with calculated fields, whose values are dynamically calculated based on other fields' values in the web form.
+Absolutely!
+The "Calculated Fields Form" plugin opens up a world of possibilities.
+Here's a breakdown of what you can achieve:

-The possibilities are unlimited.
-For example, you can create forms with financial calculations, date operations to create reservation forms, and calculate the product prices.
-The plugin includes text operations for editing, translation, or advertising services.
-There are more advanced operations available such as determining the distance between addresses or generating graphs.
-The resulting forms are 100% mobile responsive.
+**Financial Calculations**: Design forms that automatically compute totals, taxes, discounts, and other financial metrics.

-The most impressive thing is that you don't need to hire a programmer to create the forms.
-With basic knowledge, you will have a professional form in just five minutes.
+**Booking Forms**: Seamlessly handle date operations, availability checks, and booking calculations.

-Creating a form is all visual.
-The "Calculated Fields Form" plugin includes a form editor with multiple controls.
-Such as text fields, numeric fields, currency fields, slider controls, email fields, radio buttons, checkboxes, container fields, page breaks to create multipage forms, QR code reader (thanks to the Html5-QRCode project), recording, and most importantly, calculated fields.
+**Product Pricing**: Dynamically calculate product prices based on user inputs or predefined rules.

-The form editor includes a list of controls, a property bar to easily edit field properties, a dashboard where you can design your forms, and the attributes for form configuration.
-Also, the plugin comes with multiple predefined layouts to change the forms' appearance.
-If there are not enough predefined layouts for your project, there is a style editor to customize the form's design.
+**Math Operations**: Perform basic arithmetic, percentages, and complex mathematical functions.

-The "Calculated Fields Form" plugin includes integration with popular page builders:
+**Text Processing**: Manipulate text fields, concatenate strings, and format data.

-* Classic WordPress Editor
+**Date Operations**: Handle date differences, age calculations, and time-related tasks.

-* Gutenberg Editor
+Advanced Operations:

-* Elementor
+**Distance Calculations**: Compute distances between locations.

-* Page Builder by SiteOrigin
+**Chart Generation**: Create charts dynamically based on form data.

-* Beaver Builder
+**Third-Party Service Integration**: Call external APIs or services for real-time data retrieval.

-* WPBakery Page Builder
+And the best part?
+All resulting forms are **mobile responsive**, ensuring a seamless experience across devices.

-* DIVI Builder
+The most remarkable aspect is that you don’t need to hire a developer to create forms.
+With basic knowledge, you can have professional forms in minutes.

-For other editors, it is possible to insert the form into the pages via its shortcode.
-Each web form has an associated shortcode that allows you to insert it wherever you want.
+The form builder is entirely visual, offering a wide selection of controls (Text fields, Numbers, Currency, Date/time, Slider control, Email, Radio buttons, Checkboxes, Container fields, Multi-page control, QR code reader, Recording, Calculated fields, and many others).
+This versatile toolkit empowers you to create customized forms effortlessly.

 == Features ==